arnicas/interactive-vis-course/Week1/README.md

 ## The Client Project: UNICEF (Child and Maternal Mortality)

 * Readings: The [client brief](../APromiseRenewed_Brief_March2015.pdf).
 And their 1024 Key Findings Report.
 Look for any open questions you may have after looking at their report and website.
 Take a few notes, we'll discuss next week.

-* A storytelling interactive by JanWillem Tulp: http://www.apromiserenewed.org/infographics/
+* A storytelling interactive by JanWillem Tulp (http://tulpinteractive.com/): http://www.apromiserenewed.org/infographics/
 * Play with their Dashboard for more data insights and questions: http://www.apromiserenewed.org/dashboard/

 ## Data Formatting in Excel